 Faux Roman Glass

 But what if you love the look of Roman glass but want to make your own?
 Luckily, polymer clay is quite the chameleon.
 And I’ve figured out how to make faux Roman glass.
-The cool thing, though, is that the information is in my Faux Glass Effects Tutorial.
+The cool thing, though, is that the information is in my Faux Glass Effects Course.
 You can use any translucent polymer clay, but you’ll get the best results with Pardo Translucent.
 But the rest of the materials required are probably in your studio already.
 Or you can get in your favorite polymer clay oriented craft store.

-Faux Roman glass made using the Faux Glass Effects Tutorial by The Blue Bottle Tree Translucent polymer clay faux Roman Glass by The Blue Bottle Tree.
+Faux Roman glass made using the Faux Glass Effects Tutorial by The Blue Bottle Tree

 Scroll to Top